The Babadook: Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 98% based on 248 reviews, with an average rating of 8.2/10.
 The website's critics consensus reads, "The Babadook relies on real horror rather than cheap jump scares – and boasts a heartfelt, genuinely moving story to boot."
 It was ranked the best reviewed horror film and third best-reviewed film of 2014 on the site.
 As of October 2025, Rotten Tomatoes ranks The Babadook the 5th best horror film of all time.
-On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 86 based on 34 reviews, indicating "universal acclaim" reviews.
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 86 based on 34 reviews, indicating "universal acclaim".

 Glenn Kenny, writing for RogerEbert.com, called the film "the finest and most genuinely provocative horror movie to emerge in this still very-new century."
 Dan Schindel from Movie Mezzanine said that "The Babadook is the best genre creature creation since the big black wolf-dog aliens from Attack the Block."
 In The Guardian, Peter Bradshaw described the film as a "Freudian thriller", giving it 4 out of 5 stars and praised the performances, themes and Kent's direction.
 Bradshaw said that "Kent exerts a masterly control over this tense situation and the sound design is terrifically good: creating a haunted, insidiously whispery intimacy that never relies on sudden volume hikes for the scares."
 In Variety, Scott Foundas commended the production design and direction, saying that the film "manages to deliver real, seat-grabbing jolts while also touching on more serious themes of loss, grief and other demons that can not be so easily vanquished".